 So, next time you are thinking about adding them to your healthy eating menu, be certain to do so!

 As in any type of fries, this will get soggy later on if left out for too long.
 So, it is best to not store them cooked and serve them freshly roasted every time.

 But to make ahead, you can prepare the spuds in advance.
-Do this by cutting into thin strips, boiling them for 5 minutes, drain and flash-freeze them for an hour.
+Do this by cutting them into thin strips, boiling them for 5 minutes, drain and flash-freeze them for an hour.

 Transfer into freezer bags and freeze until you want to serve them.
 There is no need to thaw, you can simply season them after freezing as usual, then, roast them in the oven.

 This is the perfect side dish that goes with:

 - For the best result, cook on HIGH heat.
 This is one of the main criteria to get crispy fries.

 - Serve it with your favorite sandwiches, hotdogs, and burgers.

 - Also, feel free to use any type of oil here.
 I use olive oil, but you can use coconut oil, vegetable oil, or even sesame oil.

 - If you are using large sweet potatoes, then cut them using a sharp knife.
 In addition, try cutting the strips thinner to make them crispier.